ScilifelabDataCentre/DbShare/README.md

 - Clone a table.
 - Delete a table.
 - Download a table as a CSV file.
-- Fetch the table data in CSV or JSON format.
+- Fetch the rows of the table in CSV or JSON format.

 ## Queries